 Today I left Llanberis for Dublin on my way back to San Antonio.
-I’m homesick.
-Except that I kept dropping things and left my debit/credit card in the reader (I got it back), the trip was uneventful.
+I’m already homesick.
+Except that I kept dropping things and left my debit/credit card in the reader (I got it back), the trip back was uneventful.

 I have a few things I’ve learned this trip:

 * Never schedule a vacation over a holiday, in this case, Easter.